 1. Initial Reading/Studying

-To start, you need to read the learning material extensively.
-I’m not talking about skimming through the words; you need to really get into it and read with this in mind that you’re trying to eventually memorize.
+To start, you need to tap into your attention span and read the source material extensively to create a knowledge base.
+I’m not talking about skimming through the words; you need to really get into it and read with the understanding that you’re trying to eventually memorize.

 When you read the whole thing in one go and then try to clear concepts later, most of the information is lost in trying to explain and retain at the same time.